3 WORST Epcot Rides for Solo Travelers (Disney Solo Trip)

 And, just like Nemo and Friends, this ride is in low lighting, not complete darkness, so you can see everyone…making your chances for awkward, unwanted eye contact pretty high.

-Basically, Single Rider or not, this is one of the Epcot rides you can skip!
 Instead, spend your time exploring the indoor Mexico pavilion, or grab some nachos, sangria, and/or a margarita.
 That’s solo time spent WAYYYY better if you ask us!

 So, what should I actually look forward to as a solo traveler in Epcot?